9th Circuit denies request for reversal of injunction against Guam 'in-person' abortion mandate

-The 9th U.S. Circuit Court of Appeals has denied the Office of the Attorney General's request for summary reversal of a preliminary injunction against Guam's in-person mandate for abortion.
+The 9th U.S. Circuit Court of Appeals has denied the request by the Office of the Attorney General of Guam for summary reversal of a preliminary injunction against Guam's in-person mandate for abortion.

 This means there will now be a briefing on the request to lift the injunction.
 If the 9th Circuit had granted the OAG's request for "summary reversal," that would have vacated the preliminary injunction without briefing or hearing arguments.